The Wrath of God

 Everything went well until the host asked me to summarize the fundamental message of my ministry.
 I responded by saying that God had called me to proclaim “the soon return of Jesus in wrath.”

 Before I could proceed with my explanation, the announcer cut me short.
 “What do you mean, ‘wrath’?” he asked.

 “I mean that Jesus is going to return very soon to pour out the wrath of God upon those who have rejected God’s love and grace and mercy.”

 “Your God is a monster God!” he snapped.
 He then added, “I happen to be a Christian, and I can tell you that my God wouldn’t hurt a flea!”

 That was the end of the interview.
 He hung up on me.
-I was not given an opportunity to respond to his blasphemy of God.
+I was not given an opportunity to respond to his misrepresentation of our Creator.

 Satan’s Grand Deception